david-martin/proposals/push/ups_integration_with_openshift.md

 A follow on flow would be:

 * developer sets up iOS credentials for push for the same Codova App via *new* UI screens in OpenShift
-* these credentials as stored in the Secret
+* these credentials are stored in a new Secret
 * on next sync (in the sidecar), an iOS variant is created in UPS
 * the Variant config is retrieved from UPS and stored as annotations in the Secret
 * the generated mobile-services.json file now includes both the iOS and Android Variants config